 - Leverage the benefits of technology

-1. Great managers align team goals with company purpose
+1. Be a better manager by aligning team goals with company purpose

 Organisations need to be dynamic to adjust and adapt.
 Goal-setting and frequent management of these is key here.
-Good managers don’t just tell their employees to do tasks; they also tell them why they need to do what they are assigned to do.
+Good managers tell their people why they need to do what they are assigned to do.

 Employees who connect their work with the mission of their organisation feel their job is more important and their work more significant.
 However, research shows that most employees are still unsure about how their work contributes to the “big picture”.